ire-design/ire-design/README.md

-##  `const developer = "ire-design";`
+##  🚀`const developer = "ire-design";`

-As a **full-stack web developer** and a passionate **software engineering student** at Moringa School, currently pursuing a degree in **Computer Science** at Murang'a University of Technology, I thrive in building scalable and efficient web applications.
+As a passionate **software engineering student:full-stack web dev't** at Moringa School, currently pursuing a degree in **Computer Science** at Murang'a University of Technology, I thrive in building scalable and efficient web applications.
 My goal is to solve complex programming challenges, optimize performance, and contribute to impactful projects that push the boundaries of technology.

-Whether it’s designing a sleek front-end UI or crafting robust back-end APIs with **Node.js** or **Flask**, I’m constantly learning and evolving in the tech space to make a meaningful impact.
+I’m constantly learning and evolving in the tech space to make a meaningful impact.

 ---